IyaboUwadiae/A-SOC-PROJECT-IN-A-SEGMENTED-NETWORK/README.md

-# Project INSIGHT — Unauthorized Access Detection of a SOC Project in a Segmented Network
+# SOC in a Segmented Network
 BY
 IYABO UWADIAE
 ORGANIZATION – AGRODEFEND INC.